sherrisherry/GFI-Projects/README.md

 # GFI-Cloud

-This repository is intended to be a mirror of the home folder of data analyst on AWS, which may include multiple projects.
+This repository is intended to be a mirror of the home folder of GFI's data analyst on AWS, which may include multiple projects.
 The reason for using this structure is that it makes clear of what files are shared between projects.

 Some files are modified to prevent leaking sensitive information such as our user credentials.